-The Board of Directors and the management of the St. Vrain Sanitation District considered many factors when they developed the 2021 District Budget.
+The Board of Directors and the management of the St. Vrain Sanitation District considered many factors when they developed the 2022 District Budget.
 Projected user fees, growth, and plant investment fees were all evaluated and considered before the final budget was adopted.
 Departmental budgets submitted by departments are reviewed and vetted by the budget team before inclusion in the final budget.
 These expenses are reconciled to projected revenues.
 The District will continue the construction project to increase plant capacity and treatment efficiency.
 It is anticipated that this will be a multi-year project that will provide treatment capacity for a twenty year window.
 The treatment plant improvement project will be a major factor in the budget process for the next couple of years.
-Additional the District evaluated the ongoing pandemic when developing the 2021 Budget.
+Additional the District evaluated the ongoing pandemic when developing the 2022 Budget.
 Factors included the waiving of late fees and the ability to maintain rates at an affordable level while continuing to maintain the operational efficiency of the District.
+An additional consideration while working through the 2022 budget was the pandemic cost increases due to supply chain issues and supply shortages of construction related products.

-The District will enter 2021 with \$41,806,355 in cash and investments representing an increase in these balances of \$5,845,478 as a result of fiscal year 2020 activities.
+The District will enter 2022 with \$41,351,973 in cash and investments maintaining similar balances as a result of fiscal year 2021 activities.
 This provides the District the resources to complete the improvements to the treatment infrastructure and maintain reserves to adequately address any upcoming needs.
 A District rate study was conducted as a part of the 2017 budget.
-The District anticipates contracting the next rate study as a part of the 2022 or 2023 budget upon the completion of the improvement project.
+The District anticipates contracting the next rate study as a part of the 2023 budget upon the completion of the improvement project.
 This is an important exercise as it helps to ensure the District rate structure is sufficient to maintain our vision that growth and development fund future expansion to infrastructure, while monthly service fees cover the costs of operation.
 The District's current capacity is sufficient to provide the necessary service to the current and near future customers.
 With the plant expansion design and subsequent construction the District is in a position to continue to serve the regions customers in an efficient and cost effective manner for the next 20 years.